akp5549/BMMB_852/week6/readme.md

 ```

-## 2. explain the use of the Makefile in your project
+## 2. Explain the use of the Makefile in your project
-### - We use a Makefile for this project
+### - We use a Makefile for this project to better organize our genome and sequencing data workflow.
+It allows us to define specific targets, track file dependencies, and pass parameters to have the same pipeline run on different datasets.
+It also shows commands without actually executing them, so it is helpful with debugging.
+Overall, it is more reproducible, efficient, and easier to maintain.

 ## 3. Visualize the resulting BAM files for both simulated reads and reads downloaded from SRA.